 Tuition

 When a student's parents are separated, Prep considers the financial resources of all living parents and step-parents, and any other adults living in the household in which the student resides.
-Tuition contracts may be arranged in a joint or separated manner, according to the family's preference.
+Tuition contracts may be arranged in a joint or separate manner, according to the family's preference.
+Tuition does not include school fees.

 income-based tuition next steps: